-I have led a number of projects which involved working closely with top management on redefining strategies and articulating them to shareholders and the market.
+I have supported a number of projects which involved working closely with top management to redefine their strategy.
 This highly iterative and challenging process has always resulted in tangible positive results such as share price improvement, alignment between management and shareholders about the 5-year plan, and investments in strategic M&A. All have been great experiences of working with clients, rather than for them.

 In what ways is working with teams of independent consultants different from working in a traditional consulting setting?